Variational Quantum Algorithms

-{\it Linear systems.} Solving systems of linear equations has wide-ranging applications in science and engineering.
+Solving systems of linear equations has wide-ranging applications in science and engineering.
 Quantum computers offer the possibility of exponential speedup for this task.
-Specifically, for an $N\times N$ linear system $A\vec{x} =\vec{b}$, one considers the Quantum Linear Systems Problem (QLSP) where the task is to prepare a normalized state $\ket{x}$ such that $A\ket{x} \propto \ket{b}$, where $\ket{b}=\vec{b}/\|\vec{b}\|$ is also a normalized state.
-The classical algorithmic complexity for this task scales polynomially in the dimension $N$, whereas the now-famous HHL quantum algorithm~\cite{harrow2009quantum} has a complexity that scales logarithmically in $N$, with some scaling improvements having been proposed~\cite{Ambainis,Yigit,CKS,Chakraborty}.
-These pioneering quantum algorithms, however, will be difficult to implement in the near term due to the enormous circuit depth requirements~\cite{scherer2017concrete}.
+Specifically, for an $N\times N$ linear system $A\vec{x} =\vec{b}$ (with $A$ an $N\times N$ matrix, and $\vec{b}$ an $N\times 1$ column vector defined from the linear systems problem), one considers the Quantum Linear Systems Problem (QLSP) where the task is to prepare a normalized state $\ket{x}$ such that $A\ket{x} \propto \ket{b}$, where $\ket{b}=\vec{b}/\|\vec{b}\|$ is also a normalized state.
+The classical algorithmic complexity for this task scales polynomially in the dimension $N$, whereas the now-famous Harrow--Hassidim--Lloyd (HHL) quantum algorithm~\cite{harrow2009quantum} has a complexity that scales logarithmically in $N$, with some scaling improvements having been proposed~\cite{Ambainis,Yigit,CKS,Chakraborty}.
+These pioneering quantum algorithms, however, will be difficult to implement in the near-term due to the enormous circuit depth requirements~\cite{scherer2017concrete}.